 You authorise Mojo to take all necessary steps to arrange the transfer of your electricity retailer to Mojo.
 The transfer may be stopped before it completes for any reason, including where you do not meet our credit criteria.

-If you do not have a suitable Smart Meter at your service address, we will engage a Metering Provider to install a Smart Meter at your service address if you qualify under your level of EnergyPass®, once Mojo becomes the retailer for your service address.
+If you do not have a suitable Smart Meter at your service address, we will engage a Metering Provider to install a Smart Meter at your service address if you qualify under your level of EnergyPass®.
+This will occur once Mojo becomes the retailer for your service address and we will aim to have the installation completed as soon as possible, within a 10 week period.
 There may be limited circumstances where a Metering Provider is unable to install a Smart Meter at your service address and, in rare cases, the Smart Meter installation may be delayed for reasons including, where you have not fulfilled your responsibilities in section 7 or there are technical difficulties with the installation.
 We will notify you promptly if any of these circumstances happen.

 You may receive other products and services as agreed between you and Mojo.
 These may be under separate terms and conditions.